anzhlnk/easy-jam-app-upleveled-final-project/README.md

 - Install dotenv-cli with yarn add dotenv-cli
 - Run the migrations with yarn migrate up
 - Start the server by running yarn dev

-## Deploy on Heroku

-- Sign up at Heroku: https://www.heroku.com/.
-- Create a new App
-- Choose a name and select the "Europe" Region
-- Click "Connect to GitHub"
-- Search for your repository and click on "Connect"
-- Click on "Enable Automatic Deploys"
-- Go back to the Overview tab and click on "Configure Add-On"
-- Search for "Postgres" and select "Heroku Postgres"
-- Trigger a deploy by pushing your repo to GitHub